SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Proposed Approach

 In this section, we first describe the seg-level annotations for point cloud segmentation.
-Then, we detail our SegGroup network to generate pseudo point-level labels from the annotated seg-level labels on the training set.
-Finally, we introduce the implementation details.
+Then, we detail our SegGroup network to generate point-level pseudo labels from the annotated seg-level labels on the training set.
+Finally, we introduce the network training and implementation details.

-\subsection{Seg-Level Annotation}
+\subsection{Seg-level Annotation}

-Following the labeling strategy of point-level labels in ScanNet~\cite{dai2017scannet}, we first employ a normal-based graph cut method~\cite{felzenszwalb2004efficient,karpathy2013object} to perform over-segmentation on the mesh to obtain segments as pre-processing.
+Following the labeling strategy of point-level labels in ScanNet~\cite{dai2017scannet}, we follow the over-segmentation results provided by the dataset, which is obtained by employing a normal-based graph cut method~\cite{felzenszwalb2004efficient,karpathy2013object} on the mesh.
+The scenes on the ScanNet dataset are provided as meshes.
+Each scene in the ScanNet dataset is reconstructed from an RGBD video stream that records every side of a room, and the mesh structure is universal in the reconstructed scenes of other indoor datasets.
+The vertices in the mesh are used as the input point cloud of our SegGroup network.
+The results of over-segmentation remain unchanged in all the subsequent operations, including the manual annotation process and SegGroup network learning.

 Unlike 2D images that may suffer from occlusions and lightning variances, 3D data structures usually have clear boundaries between different simple geometry parts thereby easier to perform over-segmentation.
-The results of over-segmentation remain unchanged in all the subsequent operations, including the manual annotation process and SegGroup network learning.
-Although some adjacent similar parts that belong to different instances may be mistakenly segmented into one by the over-segmentation step, during the annotation process the annotators found that these effects are small and ignorable.
+As segments are very small in this process, in most cases, each segment only contains one single object.
+We observe that for very few cases one segment may overlap different objects.
+Because the ground-truth strong labels of the ScanNet dataset are also annotated based on over-segmentation to accelerate the annotation process.
+Therefore, it is an intrinsic issue of this dataset that may have the minority of incorrect ground-truth labels, both in training and evaluation.